Extending and broadening curriculum knowledge and pedagogically appropriate teaching approaches in specified curriculum areas.

 |Tuition Fees for international students are elsewhere on this website.

 - Limited to

 Naomi Ingram email@example.com

 - Teaching staff

-Naomi Ingram and David Bell are the course co-ordinators and core lecturers.
-They are supported by a team of curriculum staff who are subject specialists.
+Naomi Ingram is the course coordination and core lecturer.
+She is supported by a team of curriculum staff who are subject specialists

 - Paper Structure

 - Planning based on the New Zealand Curriculum and NCEA achievement standards